The Bradford Mentoring Programme

-- Confidence - Your mentor will aim to give you the personal support you need to face your job search with confidence.
+Confidence - Your mentor will aim to give you the personal support you need to face your job search with confidence.
 With regular, constructive feedback the mentoring process will enable you to become more self-aware and to know your strengths, your aspirations and your areas for improvement

-Career Development Services will provide you with initial training, and a resources pack, to assist you to set goals prior to meeting your mentor for the first time.
+  Career and Employability Services will provide you with initial training, and a resources pack, to assist you to set goals prior to meeting your mentor for the first time.
 Each mentoring partnership will differ depending on your needs and the background of your mentor, so you are encouraged to take a lead in deciding what support you require.

   Below are some example activities that you may wish to suggest to your mentor, but be aware that these will be dependent on your mentor's availability, workplace limitations and working regulations.

   - Discussion of mentor’s career progression - to gain some background information on how they got to where they are now.
 How did they develop, progress and make career decisions?

   - Reflection and discussion around your career choices – to consider how you might research your ideas further in a wider context.

   - Help with your CV – advice and tips on how to improve the overall presentation and impact of your CV.
 It is extremely useful to get an employer and industry perspective.

   - Mock interview - a practice session is a useful tool for enhancing your abilities at interview.
 This might be with your mentor or one of their colleagues.

   - Tour of the organisation along with work shadowing of the mentor and their colleagues – to increase understanding of specific roles along with the politics of the organisation, and how departments work in collaboration.

   - Meetings with mentor’s colleagues and external clients, including assistance with presentations - leading to potential networking opportunities, sharing of ideas, develop understanding of good working practice and new perspectives, enhances professional presentation techniques and experience.